top of page

 Application & Selection Process

-• Interested applicants should complete the Peer Review Interest Form.
+• Interested applicants should complete the Peer Review Interest Form by October 20, 2023.

-• The AACcessible Editorial Board will meet to discuss all interested reviewers and selected candidates will be notified via email with an invitation to join the board.
+• The AACcessible Editorial Board will meet to discuss all interested reviewers, and selected candidates will be notified via email by November 30, 2023.

 Reimbursement for Service